My life in songs

 Lovely Sewer - Yves Tumor

-A recent favourite, this one found its way to me when I was feeling as if I was in somewhat of a dry spell with music.
-Everything I was listening to felt like I had either overplayed it or didn’t scratch the itch I had.
+A recent favourite, this one found its way to me when I was in somewhat of a dry spell with music.
+Everything I heard felt like it had been done before.

 Then came Yves Tumor with their most recent album in March.
-I listened to it on a run in a park and it made me feel like I could actually do it (I am trying to not hate running anymore).
-This song made me feel like I was flying.
+I listened to it on a run in a park and it made me feel like I could actually do it.

 The Adults are Talking - The Strokes

-The Strokes’ album The New Abnormal was played by me at least twice per day for a solid 4-5 months.
+The Strokes’ The New Abnormal was played by me at least twice per day for at least four months.
 After that it was just once per day for almost a year.
 I could not get enough.
 Much like Yves Tumor, it scratched an itch I didn’t know I had.

 Nude - Radiohead

 Ah yes, Nude.
 My most played song for two years in a row, I’ve listened to it on every bike ride home at night, almost every shower, until I thought “maybe I should branch out”.
 My poor roommates had to hear Thom Yorke’s beautiful, angelic falsetto hundreds of times.
-I have talked about this song before when breaking down In Rainbows , but this song struck a nerve with me – in a good way.
-I was hooked from the first listen, and I couldn’t get enough (clearly).
+I have talked about this song before when breaking down In Rainbows , but it struck a nerve with me.
+I was hooked from the first listen, and I couldn’t get enough.

-I love songs that make me feel like I’m floating, and that paid perfectly with any mode of transport that is not walking.
-This checked both boxes so perfectly that I couldn’t stop listening.
-Still when it comes on, I have to verbally say “oh my god” because I get so excited.
+I love songs that make me feel like I’m floating, and that pairs perfectly with any mode of transport that is not walking.
 It is one of my favourite songs of all time.

 The Great Gig in the Sky - Pink Floyd